MaxBright/BrightConvolver/readme.txt

 Built with Visual Studio 2013
-Based on the IPlugExamples that come with wdl-ol: https://github.com/olilarkin/wdl-ol/tree/master/IPlugExamples wdl Licence can be found in readme-wdl.txt
+Based on the IPlugExamples that come with wdl-ol: https://github.com/olilarkin/wdl-ol/tree/master/IPlugExamples wdl license can be found in readme-wdl.txt

 Uses the ooura FFT package: http://www.kurims.kyoto-u.ac.jp/~ooura/fft.html ooura FFT license can be found in readme-fft.txt